 As you grow older, you may find yourself thinking more about the end of your life.
-You may start end-of-life planning by choosing a cemetery plot, ordering a headstone, or picking the music you want to have at your funeral.
+You may start end-of-life planning by choosing a cemetery plot, ordering a custom urn from a store like Foreverence, or picking the music you want to have at your funeral.

 Jump ahead to these sections: